Nemo Mobile and Ubuntu Touch on the PinePhone at FOSDEM 2020

 There were a couple of things I initially wanted to discuss in this section, but the situation warrants me to focus on the most important topic.
 And so the main topic on the housekeeping agenda relates to the outbreak of the 2019-nCov Coronavirus and the impact it has on the Guangdong province as well as Hong Kong.
 For those who do not know, PINE64 devices are produced in the city of Shenzhen located in the Guangdong province, and all equipment with batteries - such as the Pinebook Pro or PinePhone - ships out from Hong Kong.

-As some of you may already know from my post on the forums, earlier this month Guangdong issued a restrictive order prohibiting work from resuming until February 10th.
+post on the forums, earlier this month Guangdong issued a restrictive order prohibiting work from resuming until February 10th.
 While, in theory, companies are now allowed to resume business, in practice everything remains at a complete standstill.
 In other words, our operations and those of our partners as well as factories have not resumed as of today.
 For a variety of reasons, there is also a limit to how much work our staff can do at the moment.

 Factories producing the PinePhone, PineTab and Pinebook Pro remain closed because they need to undergo a long and complicated procedure that will allow them to resume operation.
 However, due to the huge volume of such government sanctioned procedures required province-wide, it may yet some time before people can even enter the factory.
 It's worth pointing out that this issue can also be felt up the entire supply chain - manufacturers of components are also affected by this, and shortages are expected.